-The rue herb is considered to be an old fashioned herb garden plant.
-Once grown for medicinal reasons (which studies have shown the medicinal uses to be mostly ineffective and even dangerous), these days rue plants are rarely grown in the garden.
+The rue herb (Ruta graveolens) is considered to be an old fashioned herb garden plant.
+Once grown for medicinal reasons (which studies have shown to be mostly ineffective and even dangerous), these days rue plants are rarely grown in the garden.
 But just because an herb has fallen out of favor for its original intent does not mean that it can’t have a place in the garden for other reasons.

 While little known, growing rue herb in the garden can be helpful to a gardener in a number of ways.
-Its strong smell is a repellant to many creatures, including dogs, cats and Japanese beetles.
+Its strong smell is a repellent to many creatures, including dogs, cats and Japanese beetles.
 Because of this, it makes an excellent companion plant.
 It has semi-woody growth, which means that it can be pruned into hedges.
-It attracts some kinds of butterflies.
-And, last but not least, makes a lovely cut flower.
+It attracts some types of butterflies, and, last but not least, makes a lovely cut flower.
 For all of these reasons, it is beneficial to a gardener to learn how to grow rue.

 Rue plants have bluish-green, fernlike leaves that are bushy and compact.
 The flowers on the rue herb are yellow with petals that are frilly on the edges and the center of the flower is normally green.
-Rue normally grows to a height of 2-3 feet tall.
+Rue normally grows to a height of 2 to 3 feet (60 to 90 cm.) tall.